Fellows 2025-2026

 Nicole Lewis

-Nicole Lewis and Lam Vo will build a resource to help local journalists boost civic engagement by developing and implementing a theory of change for their work.
-Through a theory of change, journalists will be better equipped to make decisions about who they most need to reach and how, in order to have the biggest … Continued
+Nicole Lewis and Lam Vo, 2025 RJI Fellows, built Audacity Media Lab, a resource to help local journalists boost civic engagement by developing and implementing a theory of change for their work.
+Through a theory of change, journalists will be better equipped to make decisions about who they most need to reach and how, in … Continued

 Rebecca Ritzel